- AustraliaEnglish

 Future-proof, secure energy management

-Supports dynamic tariffs and virtual power plant integration
+Supports dynamic* tariffs from any supplier and virtual power plant integration

 Peak shaving** and compliance Grid codes (e.g. §14a EnWG, §9 EEG)